-MEDITECH Hospitals can use RFID to Track Patients, Specimen, Supplies, and More.
+Hospitals can use RFID to Track Patients, specimens, Supplies, and More.

-Radio frequency identification, or RFID, is a great solution to countless data collection challenges.
-In the hospital, RFID can be utilized in a variety of departments and applications to help increase accuracy and efficiency, as well as enhancing patient care.
-Make sure your hospital is providing excellent patient care and ensuring patient safety while staying compliant with industry leading standards.
+Radiofrequency identification, or RFID, is a great solution to countless data collection challenges.
+In the hospital, RFID can be utilized in a variety of departments and applications to help increase accuracy and efficiency, as well as enhance patient care.
+Make sure your hospital is providing excellent patient care and ensuring patient safety while staying compliant with industry-leading standards.

 Using RFID in the hospital can be extremely beneficial.
 Utilize RFID tracking technology for: